Filtered formal groups, Cartier duality, and derived algebraic geometry: Formal groups and Cartier duality

-the category of product preserving functors from the category $\on{Lat}$ of finite rank abelian groups into $\mathcal{C}$. \end{defn}
+the category of product-preserving functors from the category $\on{Lat}$ of finite rank, free abelian groups into $\mathcal{C}$. \end{defn}

-\begin{rem} Let $\mathcal{C}$ be a small category.
+\begin{rem} Let $\mathcal{C}$ be a small (discrete) category with finite limits.
 Then an abelian group object $A$ is such that its representable presheaf $h_A$ takes values in abelian groups.
-Furthermore, in this setting, the two notions of abelian groups and grouplike commutative monoid objects coincide. \end{rem}
+Furthermore, in this setting, the two notions of abelian groups and group-like commutative monoid objects coincide; \textit{cf}. \cite[Warning 1.3.10]{ellipticII} \end{rem}